JVH1979/TheIronYard/README.md

 TheIronYard
 ===========
-This is my homework section.
-Cleaning it up as I go.
-I have redone the initial sinatra project under a folder named "craft"
+This is course work from my studies at The Iron Yard.